By Kenli Schoolland

 This is a clear example of why the public option means no option.
 Though competition may be allowed, it is nowhere near fair competition.We are forced to pay for the public option, making it more difficult to afford a private alternative.
 In addition, it is impossible to compete with a firm that has a continuous supply of income from taxes regardless of what it does and can offer “free” service.
 Even those who are opposed to the government provision of health care may not be wealthy enough to afford private health care on top of the healthcare taxes they’re required to pay in the first place.

-Kenli Schoolland is a policy intern at the Grassroot Institute.
+Kenli Schoolland is a policy intern at the Grassroot Institute of Hawaii.